whitneyburton/portfolios/students/1507/jeff-ruane/20151120-jeff_ruane-m3.markdown

 * [GitHub URL](https://github.com/jbrr/rales-engine)
 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/rails_engine.md)

 In this project, I built Sales Engine using ActiveRecord, and exposing API endpoints of all the queries.
+I was evaluated by Jorge and recieved the following scores:

+##### Evaluation Scores

 * Completion: 3
 * TDD: 4